Sage-Bionetworks/magora/inst/app/www/content/start/content.md

+### About MODEL-AD

 MODEL-AD comprises two research centers with complementary approaches to generating new mouse models that more faithfully recapitulate features of Alzheimer's disease in humans.

-<a href = "https://www.model-ad.org/", target = "_blank">Learn more about MODEL-AD</a>
+Mouse models are phenotyped using standardized neuropathology, 'omics, and behavioral measures.

 <div class = "start-divider"></div>

-### Characterization of MODEL-AD mice

-New mouse models are phenotyped across multiple neuropathology, genomics, and behavioral levels.
-New data and analyses are regularly released and will be reflected by updates to the explorers on this site.
-Currently available models and data are depicted in this table.

-### Additional resources and data

-All MODEL-AD mouse models and data are cataloged in the AD Knowledge Portal.

-<a href = "https://adknowledgeportal.synapse.org/Explore/Programs/DetailsPage?Program=MODEL-AD", target = "_blank">View all data</a>

-<a href = "https://adknowledgeportal.synapse.org/Explore/Experimental%20Tools?QueryWrapper0=%7B%22sql%22%3A%22select%20*%20from%20syn22219805%22%2C%22limit%22%3A25%2C%22offset%22%3A0%2C%22selectedFacets%22%3A%5B%7B%22concreteType%22%3A%22org.sagebionetworks.repo.model.table.FacetColumnValuesRequest%22%2C%22columnName%22%3A%22program%22%2C%22facetValues%22%3A%5B%22MODEL-AD%22%5D%7D%5D%7D", target = "_blank">View mouse models</a>
+### How to use this site

+The AD Model Explorer shares summaries of phenotypic data for available mouse models.
+Currently available data include:

+**Pathology data**: View neuron and glial cell counts, plaque density and size, and amyloid levels by sex and age.

+**Gene expression**: Explore all up- and down-regulated genes in a selected model or use the "Selected Genes" view to see which models show differential expression of a selected gene.

+**Correlation with Human Disease**: Compare gene expression changes in mouse models with gene expression changes that occur in human disease.

+Visit **Available Models and Data** to learn what data is currently available in the Explorer.
+New data and analyses will be incorporated as they are available.